danielathome19/AP-Computer-Science/Notes/Old/Unit_09.md

     else
       System.out.println("animal is not an instance of Dog");

-    // Check if animal is an instance of the Cat class if (animal instanceof Cat)
+    // Check if animal is an instance of the Q2.Cat class if (animal instanceof Q2.Cat)
-      System.out.println("animal is an instance of Cat");
+      System.out.println("animal is an instance of Q2.Cat");
     else
-      System.out.println("animal is not an instance of Cat");
+      System.out.println("animal is not an instance of Q2.Cat");
   }
 }
 ```